komiwalnut/lazy-atia-shrine/README.md

 ### Setting Up a Cron Job

-To run the script automatically at 12:00 AM Philippines time (UTC+8) every day:
+To run the script automatically at 12:00 PM Philippines time (UTC+8) every day:
 1. Find your project's absolute path:
    ```
    pwd